wuyunfeng/LightWeightRunLoop-A-Reactor-Style-NSRunLoop/README.md

 ## [LightWeightRunLoop](https://github.com/wuyunfeng/LightWeightRunLoop.git)

-> Using BSD kqueue realize iOS RunLoop and some Runloop-Relative Fundation API such as perform selector(or delay some times) on other thread , Timer, URLConnection etc..
+> Using BSD kqueue realize iOS RunLoop and some Runloop-Relative Fundation API such as perform selector(or delay some times) on other thread , Timer, URLConnection, LWStream(LWInputStream、LWOutputStream) etc..

 ## Main Features

 * **NSObject** - *postSelector:onThread:withObject:afterDelay:modes* etc.

-* **LWTimer** - Extremely like *NSTimer*.
+* **LWTimer** - Extremely like *NSTimer*, `nanosecond` precision.

 * **LWURLConnection** - Extremely like *NSURLConnection*.